Johannes Krause: Research

 Krause's focus is genetic analysis of ancient DNA using DNA sequencing.
 His research interests include human evolution and historical pathogens and epidemics.

 In 2010, Krause and others successfully reconstructed the mitochondrial DNA of a Denisovan individual from 30 milligrams of powdered material from a finger bone.
 This enabled him to demonstrate that the Denisovans represented an independent branch of the genus Homo which diverged from the Neanderthal lineage 640,000 years ago.
 He also contributed to research in the genetic heritage of Neanderthals, which demonstrated that Neanderthals and modern humans share the same "language gene" (FOXP2) which suggests Neanderthals also had the capacity to speak.

-Krause was part of the international research team which in 2011 reconstructed the genome of the bacterium Yersinia pestis from DNA samples extracted from the 14th-century East Smithfield plague cemetery in London, establishing definitive proof that the medieval Black Death epidemic was caused by Y. pestis.
+Krause was part of the international research team which in 2011 reconstructed the genome of the bacterium Yersinia pestis from DNA samples extracted from the 14th-century East Smithfield plague cemetery in London, establishing definitive proof that the medieval Black Death epidemic was caused by Yersinia pestis.

 In June 2013, Krause's group in collaboration with the Institute of Technology Lausanne published research showing that the leprosy bacterium has not changed genetically since the Middle Ages and all leprosy bacteria can be attributed worldwide to a common ancestor dating to 4000 BC.

 In 2017, a team led by Krause performed the first reliable sequencing of the genomes of mummified individuals from Ancient Egypt.
 However, by the team's own admission in the manuscript, the samples may not have been representative of the majority of Egyptians.
 Other haplotype and PCR DNA findings indicate Sub-Saharan African origin in modern Egyptian populations.
 Their study looked at 90 individuals and revealed that they "closely resembled ancient and modern Near Eastern populations, especially those in the Levant, and had almost no DNA from sub-Saharan Africa.
 What's more, the genetics of the mummies remained remarkably consistent even as different powers—including Nubians, Greeks, and Romans—conquered the empire.

 In 2019, Krause and others published an analysis of the spread of Y. pestis during the Black Death epidemic beginning in Europe in 1347.
-Among the findings, a 14th century strain from the Samara region in Russia was found to be ancestral to the Black Death.
-Other genomes from across Eur/ope during the period were identical, suggesting the speed at which the plague spread.
+Among the findings, a 14th-century strain from the Samara region in Russia was found to be ancestral to the Black Death.
+Other genomes from across Europe during the period were identical, suggesting the speed at which the plague spread.